-- Unless specified, Burgess products are not intended for outside use and must not be stored in sunlight, rain, dew, or salt air. - 2.2.1 It is recommend that Configure-8 tables are stored on purpose-built Burgess table trolleys.
+- Unless specified, Burgess products are not intended for outside use and must not be stored in sunlight, rain, dew, or salt air. - 2.2.1 It is recommend that System-C tables are stored on purpose-built Burgess table trolleys.
 These provide the safest, most convenient form of storage and transportation. - 2.2.2 Tables should be stored flat, stacked one on top of the other.
 The plastic corner mouldings on the underside incorporate protective feet for this purpose.

-It is not recommended that Configure-8 tables are stored upright as this could cause damage to the hardwood lipping, and the tables to permanently bow.
+C tables are stored upright as this could cause damage to the hardwood lipping, and the tables to permanently bow.